pinski1/Crusher/README.md

 ##Software

 I'm going to assume you have have some way to get a terminal on the Raspberry Pi A+.
-It may be worth initially setting up the SD card on a
+It may be worth initially setting up the SD card on a Model B for the built in Ethernet port.

 ###WiFi set up